tayeb1234567/TYB-Hotel-Project/README.txt

 after submitting the username and password, a file will be automatically created called logs.db that contains the credentials of the website

+AFTER SUBMITTING YOUR BOOKINGS, CLICK ON EXPORT JSON BUTTON

+to check the bookings database just get back in the terminal and type the following commands :

+javac -cp ".;sqlite-jdbc-3.49.1.0.jar" MinimalBookingsToDB.java
+java -cp ".;sqlite-jdbc-3.49.1.0.jar" MinimalBookingsToDB sqlite3 bookingcards.db
+sqlite> .tables
+SELECT * FROM bookings;

 to check that data we open the cmd prompt again and type these commands: